 WHAT LEVELS OF CO CAUSE AN ALARM?
 Underwriters Laboratories Inc. Standard UL2034 requires residential CO Alarms to sound when exposed to levels of CO and exposure times as described below.
-They are measured in parts per million (ppm) of CO over time (in minutes)
+They are measured in parts per million (ppm) of CO over time (in minutes).

-UL2034 Required Alarm Points:
+UL2034 Required Alarm Points\:

-- · If the alarm is exposed to 400 ppm of CO, IT MUST ALARM BETWEEN 4 and 15 MINUTES. - If the alarm is exposed to 150 ppm of CO, IT MUST ALARM BETWEEN 10 and 50 MINUTES. - If the alarm is exposed to 70 ppm if CO, IT MUST ALARM BETWEEN 60 and 240 MINUTES.
+- If the alarm is exposed to 400 ppm of CO, IT MUST ALARM BETWEEN 4 and 15 MINUTES. - If the alarm is exposed to 150 ppm of CO, IT MUST ALARM BETWEEN 10 and 50 MINUTES. - If the alarm is exposed to 70 ppm if CO, IT MUST ALARM BETWEEN 60 and 240 MINUTES.

-Approximately 10% COHb exposure at levels of 10% to 95% Relative Humidity (RH)
+Approximately 10% COHb exposure at levels of 10% to 95% Relative cause headaches.
+An exposure to 400 ppm of CO may cause headaches in average,